Ferran Torres: 2022–Present: International titles and World Cup victory

-On 11 November 2022, Torres was selected in the Spanish squad for the 2022 FIFA World Cup in Qatar and scored his first ever World Cup brace against Costa Rica in a 7-0 victory.
 In May 2024, he was named in the 26-man squad for the UEFA Euro 2024.
 With Spain's victory against England in the final, Torres joined 12 other players in having won both youth and senior Euro titles, alongside his teammates Mikel Merino, Álvaro Morata, Nacho and Rodri.

+On 25 May 2026, Torres was named in Spain’s squad for the 2026 FIFA World Cup.
+In their round of 16 match against Portugal, he provided the assist that secured them the victory in a 1–0 finish.
+On 19 July, Torres scored the match-winning goal for Spain in the final.
+Having come on as a substitute in the 62nd minute, he found the back of the net in the 106th minute during extra time, securing a 1–0 victory over defending champions Argentina.
+It was his first and only goal of the tournament.
+He was also named the final's Man of the Match.

 Style of play

-Regarded as a talented and highly promising young attacking winger in the media, Torres has been described as a traditional wide midfielder, due to his work-rate and penchant for running to the touchline, although he is also capable of cutting inside towards the centre of the pitch; due to his role, nationality, and playing style, Simone Lorini has likened him to Joaquín.
-Torres is known in particular for his pace, creativity, technique, and his close control at speed, which enables him to take on opponents and overload the flanks, while his height, athleticism, and heading ability also make him a strong aerial presence.
-Although he primarily plays on the right, he is capable of playing anywhere across the attacking line.
-In 2018, Spanish football journalist Guillem Balagué noted that Torres "is a dribbler, fast on the wing, can play on either wing, and he has got ability and intelligence.
+In his youth Ferran Torres was regarded as a highly promising young winger, he had been described as a traditional wide midfielder due to his work rate and penchant for running to the touchline, although he is also capable of cutting inside towards the centre of the pitch.'
+Torres is known in particular for his pace, creativity, technique, and close control at speed, which enable him to beat opponents in one-on-one situations and create overloads on the flanks.'
+Despite being primarily a right winger, his height, athleticism, and heading ability also make him a strong aerial presence.

+In 2018, Spanish football journalist Guillem Balagué described Torres as "a dribbler, fast on the wing, can play on either wing, and he has got ability and intelligence.
 He can also play inside if needed, so he is a modern winger."
-The Valencia academy director of recruitment, José Giménez, instead stated: "He's powerful, quick, steady with the ball at his feet and strong in the air.
-He's unpredictable.
-When he's running with the ball at his feet he can go on inside or outside his man because he is two-footed.
-He can cross, finish and shoot the football".
-He has been often used as a super substitute since joining Barcelona.
+Valencia academy recruitment director José Giménez similarly praised his power, speed, two-footedness, aerial ability, and unpredictability in possession, highlighting his ability to beat defenders either inside or outside, as well as his crossing, finishing, and shooting.
+Due to his role, nationality, and playing style, Italian journalist Simone Lorini likened him to Joaquín.

+Although naturally deployed on the right, Torres is a versatile forward capable of playing anywhere across the front line, including as a left winger, striker, or false nine.

 Personal life

-Between 2021 and 2023, Torres was in a relationship with Sira Martínez, daughter of football manager and former player Luis Enrique.
+Torres is a devout Catholic.
+"I have a cross and an image of the Virgin," he said in a video shared by the Spanish national football team.
+"In the end, I think it's something that gives me a lot of support.
+It gives me great strength in my faith, and for me it's something very important."